SamMayWork/chiron-primer/README.md

 To run the Container you will need the [Docker Engine](https://www.docker.com/get-started/) installed on your machine.
 Additionally, Google Chrome and some kind of text-editor should be installed.
 The pre-configured start scripts assume you use Google Chrome as your default browser, and Visual Studio Code is installed on your machine.

-If you do not use Chrome or Visual Studio Code, jump to []() to see generic instructions.
+If you do not use Chrome or Visual Studio Code, jump to [Generic Running](#generic-running) to see generic instructions.

 ---